 Code.Tulsa

-The Priscilla King Gray (PKG) Public Service Center is developing a new initiative, Code.Tulsa: Igniting Tech Futures.
-Students will live at the University of Tulsa (TU) over the summer of 2025, interning with Native nations and local nonprofits to support a variety of data science, AI, and coding projects, as well as a STEM bootcamp for youth enrolled in federally recognized tribes.
-This program is open to MIT undergraduates only, who are not graduating in Spring 2025.
+Students live at the University of Tulsa (TU) over the summer, interning with Native Nations and local nonprofits to support a variety of data science, AI, and coding projects, as well as a STEM boot camp for high school students who are members of federally recognized tribes.
+This program is open to MIT undergraduates, who are not graduating in the spring.

-Students will serve as full-time, summer interns for Black Tech Street, the Cherokee Nation IT and Muscogee Creek health departments, and for the Urban Coders Guild, a pre-college STEM education program for marginalized youth.
-Projects will range from the development of a patient data system for the Muscogee’s new health center, and building a Virtual Agent for the Cherokee Nation’s online social service portal, to analyzing educational equity data and designing STEM curricula for the Urban Coders Guild.
-Program participants will also support a one-week summer coding bootcamp for youth enrolled in federally recognized tribes at Tulsa University.
+Students will serve as full-time, summer interns for local organizations like Black Tech Street and the Urban Coders Guild, and for the Cherokee Nation and a Muscogee Creek Nation.
+Past projects have ranged from the development of a patient data system for the Muscogee’s new health center, to building a Virtual Agent for the Cherokee Nation’s online social service portal, to developing a white paper on sociotechnical frameworks for whole community AI adoption.
+Program participants will also support a one-week summer STEM bootcamp for Native youth at Tulsa University developed by MIT undergraduates.

 Code.Tulsa applications for Summer 2025 are now closed.
 Check back for applications for future programming!